deliteser112/eclipse-platform-releng-buildtools/docs/architecture.md

 by MapReduces, both scheduled (such as RDE) and on-demand (asynchronous contact/host deletion).

+#### BSA service

+The bsa service is responsible for business logic behind Nomulus and BSA functionality.
+Requests to the backend service are handled by the `BsaServlet`, which provides all of the endpoints exposed in `BsaRequestComponent`.
+These include tasks for downloading, processing and uploading BSA data.

 #### Tools service

 The tools service is responsible for servicing requests from the `nomulus`